 The Place de l’Hotel de Ville

-Narbonne had a real heyday in the 13th century, and the facade of the Archbishop’s Palace lords over the Place de l’Hotel de Ville just like the archbishop Gilles Aycelin himself must have done when he ruled over the region in the late 1200s.
+Narbonne had a real heyday in the 13th century.
+Today, the facade of the Archbishop’s Palace still lords over the Place de l’Hotel de Ville just like the archbishop Gilles Aycelin himself must have done when he ruled over the region in the late 1200s.

 On one side of the palace is a fierce-looking defensive tower, the Donjon Gilles Aycelin.
 In those times the church was the super power of the region, and not above a fight or two to defend itself.

 I don’t want to be impolite but the Archbishop’s Palace is a rambling mass of confusion (though very eye catching).
-It houses the Donjon, two museums, the Jardins des Archeveques (Archeological Gardens) and somehow also manages to be the entrance to the half-built gem of the city, the imposing Cathedral of St-Just and St-Pasteur.
+It houses the Donjon, two museums, the Jardins des Archeveques (Archeological Gardens) and somehow also manages to be the entrance to the half-built gem of the city, the imposing Cathedral of St-Just and St-Pasteur, which is one of the top things to see in Narbonne.

 Saint-Just and Saint-Pasteur Cathedral of Narbonne